Multi-Stage-Rocket-Controller/MSRC-vite/README.md

 ```
 npm run dev
 ```
+This also starts the python websocket server in the background that has been nicely compiled into an executable file.

 >[!NOTE]
 > There are other commands that are within the framework that we used ([electron-vite](https://electron-vite.org/)).
 You can customize this to your liking.

-This Starts up the python server in the background that has been nicely compiled into an executable file.
-This
 >[!NOTE]
 >Currently we have Linux and Windows funcitonality But nothing with darwin for MacOS systems.